marioapn3/book_list_Flutter/README.md

-# card_list
+# Book List

-A new Flutter project.
+This is Flutter Project about Book List and Detail Book using List Data on flutter

 ## Getting Started